JorenBE/GPT-Challenge/README.md

 # GPT-Challenge

+Fine-tuned Large Lenguage Models (LLMs) for Chemistry and Materials Science applications.

-To fine-tuning our models we use the chemlift package, which can be installed from \url{https://github.com/lamalab-org/chemlift}.
+To fine-tuning our models we used the `chemlift` package, which can be installed from https://github.com/lamalab-org/chemlift.

+### Description

+The datasets, scripts, results, and examples for the studied case studies can be found in `experiments`.

+### Datasets

+The datasets can also be downloaded here.

 | Dataset | Expert(s) | Affiliation | Data |
 | -------- | -------- | -------- |-------- |